Elakshiben Thakore

 Kalaguru Smt.
-Elakshiben Thakore is one of the leading Bharatnatyam dancers in India.
+Elakshiben Thakore (born 21 April 1936) is one of the leading Bharatnatyam dancers in India.
 Trained from a very young age in the pristine purity of this traditional dance style, she showed a new pathway to the Gujarati artists by choreographing the dance compositions on Gujarati and Hindi poems.

 Early life

 Elakshiben started dancing at the age of 18.
 She did her B.Mus and M.Mus from Maharaja Sayajirao University of Baroda.

 Career

 Elakshiben founded Nrityabharti Academy of Dance at Ahmedabad in 1960.
 Bharatnatyam, Tamil Nadu based classical dance (which was not so familiar dance form in late fifties and early sixties in Gujarat) became popular after her special efforts in compositions with Gujarati and Hindi poems.
 She adopted poems from literature and composed a full Bharatnatyam Margam which brought rightful applauds, high acclaims and appreciation from press, critics and viewers.
 Till now, she has composed round about 200 dance recitals on Gujarati and Hindi literature, most notably poems from Mirabai, Tulsidas, Narsinh Mehta, Nanalal Dalpatram Kavi, Premanand Bhatt, Sarojini Naidu.

 She served as a member of Sangeet Nritya Natya Academy of Gujarat from 1975 to 1995.
 She was appointed on the advisory board in Doordarshan Kendra, Ahmedabad between 1992-1995 and re-appointed between 2000 and 2008.
 She served as an advisor and expert for the dance at Akhil Bharatiya Gandharva Mahavidyalaya Mandal - Miraj and Bruhad Gujarat Sangeet Samittee.
 She also served as an examiner in dance for Maharaja Sayajirao University of Baroda and University of Vallabh Vidhyanagar.
 She had been a member of the Expert Committee of dance in Gujarat University.